Multiple injured after three story deck collapse in New Jersey

-Three levels of decking attached to a residential building collapsed on top of each other at the Jersey Shore Saturday, causing multiple injuries.
+Three levels of decking attached to a residential building collapsed on top of each other at the Jersey Shore Saturday, injuring at least 22 people, including some children.

 The collapse in Wildwood happened at around 6 p.m. during the annual New Jersey Firemen's Convention, which attracts thousands of current and former firefighters to the resort town.